aprest10/chatroom/README.md

 ./client 4444
 ```

-this will set up clients using port 4444
+This will set up clients using port 4444.

 After commpleting this set up our terminal session should look similar to this

 ![Image 2](images/image_2.png)

-in the example above 3 clients where set-up
+In the example above 3 clients where set-up.

 We can now follow the prompts on screen by giving each client a name.

 ![Image 3](images/image_3.png)

-as we can see the server logs all of the activity of the clients.
+As we can see the server logs all of the activity of the clients.

 From here the clients can interact with each other simultaneously.

 ![Image 4](images/image_4.png)

-When a client is ready to leave they can type the following command to end their session
+When a client is ready to leave they can type the following command to end their session.

 ```bash
 exit